DynaSpan/homectrl-empty-plugin/README.md

 ## Compiling

-Make sure you reference the HomeCTRL.Plugin project in the homectrl-backend repository.
+Make sure you reference the HomeCTRL.Plugin project in the homectrl-plugin-interface repository.